 Converted Howard Pocket Watch

 Watches needn’t be karat gold to accomplish a pocket to wrist conversion.
 The model shown here is a 1930s vintage Howard pocket watch converted to a driver’s style wrist watch.
 The case, turned on an angle, is nickel silver with handsome Art Deco styling.
-The conversion was completed in a way to allow the original engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this on to another family member later on.
+The conversion was completed in a way to allow the originally engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this on to another family member later on.
 This watch is being offered for sale at $2,950 by Second Time Around Watch Company in Beverly Hills, California.Continue to 3 of 3 below.

 03 of 03

 Converted Omega Pocket Watch

-Many pocket to wrist watch conversions require the case to be angled to fit properly on the band (as with those shown in the two previous slides in this show).
+Many pocket to wrist watch conversions requires the case to be angled to fit properly on the band (as with those shown in the two previous slides in this show).
 In this instance, the watch was modified so that it sits traditionally as you would expect to view a pocket watch.
 The 1911 vintage Omega sterling silver case with black 'California' style Roman Arabic dial contrasts sportingly with the tan leather band.
 The asking price of this timepiece is $2,200 by Second Time Around Watch Company in Beverly Hills, California.